-GER - General Education Requirement.
 General education is based on two main principles: life-long learning and engaged citizenship.
 The UIS General Education Curriculum helps students gain skills and knowledge needed for the twenty-first century and complements all of our degree programs.
-Courses in the program are divided into two categories:

-- Lower division courses in written communication, oral communication, science, math, humanities, and social sciences.
-These courses provide a foundation of knowledge and skills that are crucial for a broad liberal arts education. - Engaged Citizenship Common Experience (ECCE)

-Gen Ed - General Education course

-GPA - Grade Point Average

-IT Help Desk (ITS) - For help with computers, Wi-Fi, UIS apps, viruses, training, laptop loan, and more.
+Courses in the program are divided into two categories: - Lower division courses in written communication, oral communication, science, math, humanities, and social sciences.
+These courses provide a foundation of knowledge and skills that are crucial for a broad liberal arts education. - Engaged Citizenship Common Experience (ECCE) - Gen Ed General Education course - GPA Grade Point Average - IT Help Desk (ITS) For help with computers, Wi-Fi, UIS apps, viruses, training, laptop loan, and more.
 The ITS Help Desk is located on the lower level of Brookens Library.
-Email: techsupport@uis.edu; phone: 6TECH (217-206-8324).

-HRB - Human Resources Building.
-In addition to UIS Human Resources, The Counseling Center, Disability Services, Testing Services, and International Student Services are all located in HRB.
+Email: techsupport@uis.edu; phone: 6TECH (217-206-8324). - HRB In addition to UIS Human Resources, the Career Development Center, UIS Cares Food Pantry, the Counseling Center, Disability Services, Testing Services, and Health Services are all located in HRB.

-- HSB Health & Sciences Building is home to the offices of Astronomy, Physics, Biology, Chemistry, Medical Lab Science, Natural Sciences, classrooms, labs, and the Visual Arts Gallery. - i-card -Student Identification Card.
+- HSB Health & Sciences Building is home to the offices of Astronomy, Physics, Biology, Chemistry, Medical Lab Science, Natural Sciences, classrooms, labs, the Orion Lab and the Visual Arts Gallery. - i-card -Student Identification Card.
 Carry it with you at all times.
-You will need it to access into halls, library card, ECCE attendance swiping, meal plans/campus cash, etc.

-- Learning Hub or The Hub Offers one-onone tutoring in math, writing, reading, computer science, science, and study skills.
+You will need it to access into halls, library card, ECCE attendance swiping, meal plans/campus cash, etc. - Learning Hub or The Hub Offers one-onone tutoring in math, writing, reading, computer science, science, and study skills.
 Hosts student workshops on study skills. - Lost & Found Looking for something you misplaced or found something that you want to turn in?
 Try the Parking Services office in BSB 43 or the Student Union desk.
 Found a lost i-card?
-Turn it in to the i-Card Office PAC 124 or Campus Police (after business hours).

-LRH - Lincoln Residence Hall.
+Turn it in to the i-Card Office UHB 1004 or Campus Police (after business hours). - LRH Lincoln Residence Hall.
 Residence for first-year freshmen.
 The CAP Honors program offices are on the 1st floor.
-The learning communities for Stars, Necessary Steps, CAP, and L4L are in LRH.

-NESSIE - Human Resources web site for new hire forms (Nessie New Hire) and updating of employment information.

-On-Campus Living Student a student who lives on campus in university housing: residence halls, townhomes, or apartments.
-Also known as Residential students.

-PAC - Public Affairs Center.
-In addition to the College of Public Affairs and Education, classrooms, administrative offices and The Performing Arts Center (which includes Sangamon Auditorium and the Studio Theatre), the PAC houses the University Bursar and the Bookstore.

-PDB - Police Department Building.
-The PDB is located in a white house at 2285 Eliza Farnham Drive across from Brookens Library near the pond.
+The learning communities for Stars, Necessary Steps, CAP, and L4L are in LRH. - NESSIE Human Resources web site for new hire forms (Nessie New Hire) and updating of employment information. - On-Campus Living Student a student who lives on campus in university housing: residence halls, townhomes, or apartments.
+Also known as Residential students. - PAC Public Affairs Center.
+In addition to the College of Public Affairs and Education, classrooms, administrative offices and The Performing Arts Center (which includes Sangamon Auditorium and the Studio Theatre), the PAC houses the Sangamon Experience and the Bookstore. - PDB Police Department Building.
+The PDB is located in a white house at 2285 Eliza Farnham Drive across from Brookens Library near the pond. - Quad or The Quad A quadrangular space or rectangle of lawn that is surrounded by four current buildings: The Public Affairs Center (PAC), University Hall Building (UHB), the Health & Sciences Building (HSB), and the Student Union.
+Many